Mark & Betsy

 When we add housesitting, Morganton, North Carolina, and New Orleans get thrown into the mix.
 If we include one- and two-week places, the list grows to include Slovenia, Scotland and much of Mexico, Spain and Ecuador.

-We consider ourselves expats and at a minimum enjoy living in other countries to experience different cultures.
+We enjoy living in other countries to experience different cultures.
 Hopefully we can share experiences and learn.